Spark739-dev/19CS404-DBMS-Lab-Manual/Experiment4_AggregateGroupByHaving/README.md

 **Question 10**

----
---Write a SQL query that counts the number of unique salespeople.
+Write a SQL query that counts the number of unique salespeople.
 Return number of salespeople.

 Sample table: orders